 Our video explains in detail how we do this with our steel waste.

 Everybody knows the scrap yard.
 Properly regulated right, but is it?
 According to figures from the Dutch Central Statistical Agency, a large part of the steel waste is not even processed in the Netherlands.
 The scrap trade is a global business that involves a lot of logistical movement and transport.
 We believe this can and should be different.
 This is one of the reasons why we choose to reveal our production chain and to let our steel waste be processed locally to create new products.

 At Vepa, we rather choose wood over steel.
 Still, we often use steel for specific purposes such as frames for desks and chairs.
 This is necessary for the construction and technical functioning of, for example, guiding systems.
 Modern CNC controlled laser machines and clever programming ensure an optimal use of tube and sheet steel, to make sure that we use this resource as consciously as possible.

 Processing residual material

 The residual material that is left is collected and pressed into large blocks by a machine that was especially bought for this purpose.
 These blocks are then transported to Gieterij Rademakers, a foundry near to our factory.
 Rademakers processes our residual material in an automated process into high-quality cast iron components.

 The beginning of a new life

 The pressed blocks are melted and then poured into special moulds.
 After the solidification and processing procedure, the various parts are ready for use in new Vepa products.
-The base of the chair in our own Plastic Whale Circular Furniture is the first component that is made from our own residual material.
+The base of the chair in our Plastic Whale by Vepa collection is the first component that is made from our own residual material.
 Solid products as well as a sight for sore eyes.
 And the good part is, at the end of its lifespan we use the material again.
 No waste at all, smart, right?